 South Carolina DUI penalties mean business.
 Based on your driving record, driver’s license type, and level of punishment, the penalties you face can be enormous.
 A DUI conviction will follow you for the rest of your life; threatening your future and making it difficult to secure a job.

 Trial attorney John Crangle at Crangle Law Firm is not in the habit of automatically recommending a guilty plea.
 Some attorneys are.
 While guilty pleas can move faster through court systems, they can have permanent consequences and harsh penalties.

-Instead, we’ll work with you to execute a strong defense strategy – often circumventing BAC level evidence completely.
+Instead, we’ll work with you to execute a strong defense strategy – often circumventing blood alcohol concentration level evidence completely.
 So, even if your BAC is double digits, you still have a chance.
-Breath test results are routinely defeated and this does not make you guilty just because a machine said so.
+Breath test results are routinely defeated and this you are not guilty just because a machine said so.